JMPerez/jmperez.github.com/source/_posts/2017/2017-02-07-my-setup-for-this-blog.md

 [![Filmstrip for jmperezperez.com](/assets/images/posts/jmperez-filmstrip.png)](/assets/images/posts/jmperez-filmstrip.png)

-Something in my to-do list is to prevent [content jumping](https://css-tricks.com/content-jumping-avoid/) by using some [intrinsic ratio placeholders](http://blog.learningspaces.io/flexible-cover-images-using-intrinsic-ratio/) for the images.
+Something in my to-do list is to prevent [content jumping](https://css-tricks.com/content-jumping-avoid/) by using some [intrinsic ratio placeholders](http://blog.learningspaces.io/flexible-cover-images-using-intrinsic-ratio/) for the images, and lazy-load them.

 ## SSL and HTTP/2